6 Google Ads Mistakes That Should Be Avoided

 Continuously optimizing your account will allow you to increase your website's traffic, generate great quality leads, and increase sales.

 The biggest mistake that someone can make with a Google Ads account is to simply leave it alone.
 Unsurprisingly, these mistakes tend to crop up in neglected accounts.
+Though Google itself is a questionable company, no one can ignore its marketing potential.

 By making sure that you are always engaging with your strategy, checking your account, and optimizing where necessary, you can keep an eye on your website's performance, reduce the cost per customer acquisition, and ultimately increase sales.